2. Amplification options for conductive and mixed hearing loss; an introduction

 In 2006, Colletti and co-workers published a paper on coupling of the actuator of the Vibrant Soundbridge middle ear implant (VSB; active middle ear implant) directly to one of the cochlear windows for patients with conductive or mixed hearing loss (Colletti et al., 2006).
 Figure 2.6 shows the VSB in its classic application with its actuator (FMT; floating mass transducer) connected to the intact ossicular chain (to the incus) enabling the FMT to move in parallel to the stapes.
 The MPO of that classic VSB application, developed for patients with pure sensorineural hearing loss, was 102 dB HL (mean value at 1, 2 and 3 kHz; Snik et al., 2004).
 The right-hand part of Figure 2.6 shows the FMT in its alternative position, coupled to the round window of the cochlea, according to Colletti et al. Options to couple the FMT to the oval window have also been described (Venail et al., 2007; Shimizu et al., 2011).
 The measured MPO value with these adapted VSB devices for application in conductive and mixed hearing loss proved to be variable, between 65 dB HL and 88 dB HL (Zwartenkot et al., 2014).
 This variability is probably owing to the variable effectiveness of the individual coupling of the actuator to the cochlea (Shimizu et al., 2011).
 As an estimate, ignoring Zwartenkot et al.’s two cases with probably a poor coupling, a MPO of 80-88 dB HL was reported (see Table 2.1).

 More recently, first results have been published with another middle ear implant for patients with conductive or mixed hearing loss, the Otologics MET, or, since November 2014, the Cochlear MET.
 The Otologics MET applied in patients with pure sensorineural hearing loss, had a mean MPO of 111 dB HL, thus higher than the VSB (Snik et al., 2004).
 The MET’s actuator is surgically placed and fixed in the mastoid area and its movements are transmitted to the incus by means of a solid connection.
 Other coupling options for application in ears with disrupted ossicular chain have been developed.
-First results are promising (Deveze et al., 2015).
+First results are promising (Deveze et al., 2015; Busch et al. 2016).
 So far, MPO measurements have not been performed.

 Figure 2.6 The Vibrant Soundbridge in classical application (for sensorineural hearing loss; left figure) with its actuator (FMT) coupled to the incus (shown enlarged) and the alternative application for conductive or mixed hearing loss with the FMT coupled to the round window membrane.
 Source: Internet